martakule/recipes/README.md

+This is my first React app, based on the Edamam API.
+I made it before learning Redux, so events and API calls are handled by local states.
+It started as the homework described below.

 Homework for working with Promises (via fetch) and updating react state

 if you see `STRETCH GOAL` - think of it as an optional additional challenge.